Brascamp-Lieb type inequalities on weighted Riemannian manifolds with boundary: Introduction

 \end{enumerate} \end{thm}

-In the Euclidean setting with $1/N=0$, recall that $\Ric_{\mu,\infty} = \nabla^2 V$, reducing Case (1) to an inequality obtained by H. J. Brascamp and E. H. Lieb \cite{BrascampLiebPLandLambda1} as an infinitesimal version of the Prekop\'a--Leindler inequality, a functional infinite-dimensional version of the Brunn--Minkowski inequality (see Section \ref{sec:BM}).
-When $\Ric_{\mu,N} \geq \rho g$ with $\rho > 0$ (i.e. $(M,g,\mu)$ satisfies the $CD(\rho,N)$ condition), by replacing the $\int_M \sscalar{\Ric_{\mu,N}^{-1} \; \nabla f,\nabla f } d\mu$ term with the larger $\frac{1}{\rho} \int_M \abs{\nabla f}^2 d\mu$ one in all occurrences above, we obtain a generalization of the classical Lichnerowicz estimate \cite{LichnerowiczBook} on the spectral-gap of the weighted-Laplacian $-L$.
+Restricting to Euclidean space $(\Real^n,\abs{\cdot})$ and setting $N=\infty$ in Case (1), the tensor $\Ric_{\mu,\infty}$ boils down to the (Euclidean) Hessian $\nabla^2 V$, and we recover the celebrated Poincar\'e-type inequality obtained by H. J. Brascamp and E. H. Lieb \cite{BrascampLiebPLandLambda1} as an infinitesimal version of the Prekop\'a--Leindler inequality.
+When $\Ric_{\mu,N} \geq \rho g$ with $\rho > 0$ (i.e. $(M,g,\mu)$ satisfies the $\CD(\rho,N)$ condition), by replacing the $\int_M \sscalar{\Ric_{\mu,N}^{-1} \; \nabla f,\nabla f } d\mu$ term with the \emph{looser} $\frac{1}{\rho} \int_M \abs{\nabla f}^2 d\mu$ in all occurrences above, we obtain various generalizations of the classical Lichnerowicz estimate \cite{LichnerowiczBook} on the spectral-gap of the weighted-Laplacian $-L$ under different boundary conditions; in particular, in the non-weighted classical case $N=n$, this recovers the spectral-gap estimate of Escobar \cite{EscobarLichnerowiczWithConvexBoundary} and Xia \cite{XiaLichnerowiczWithConvexBoundary} under Neumann boundary conditions, and the one by Reilly \cite{ReillyOriginalFormula} under Dirichlet conditions.
 When $N \leq -1$, Case (1) was obtained in the \emph{Euclidean setting} (and under the stronger assumption that $\Ric_{\mu,\infty} = \nabla^2 V > 0$) with a constant better than $\frac{N}{N-1}$ on the left-hand-side above by V. H. Nguyen \cite{NguyenDimensionalBrascampLieb}, improving a previous estimate of S. Bobkov and M. Ledoux \cite{BobkovLedouxWeightedPoincareForHeavyTails} valid when $N \leq 0$.
-However, on a general \emph{weighted Riemannian manifold}, our constant $\frac{N}{N-1}$ is best possible in Case (1) for the entire range $N \in (-\infty,-1] \cup [n,\infty]$, see Subsection \ref{subsec:sharp-constant}.
-We refer to Subsection \ref{subsec:prev-known} for a long exposition on some of the previously known generalizations in these directions; with few exceptions, Cases (2) and (3) and also Case (1) when $1/N \neq 0$ seem new.
+However, on a general \emph{weighted Riemannian manifold}, our constant $\frac{N}{N-1}$ is \emph{best possible} in Case (1) for the entire range $N \in (-\infty,-1] \cup [n,\infty]$, see Subsection \ref{subsec:sharp-constant}.

+We refer to Subsection \ref{subsec:prev-known} for a longer exposition on the previously known generalizations in these directions; with few exceptions, Cases (2) and (3) and also Case (1) when $N \neq \infty$ seem new.
+We note that while the heat semi-group approach of Bakry--\'Emery is a very powerful tool in Case (1), namely under Neumann convex boundary conditions, we are not aware of an analogous semi-group approach under the Case (2) Dirichlet mean-convex boundary conditions, let alone the mixed boundary conditions of Case (3), and thus confine our analysis to the $L^2$-duality approach.